-After looking back in 2018, it’s always astonishing how fast the pace of technology is growing along with the demand to provide proper design solutions for companies looking to adopt technology to remain competitive.
+After looking back in 2018, it’s always astonishing to see how fast the pace of technology is growing along with it’s growing demand to provide proper design solutions for companies looking to adopt technology so they can remain competitive.

 Thinking beyond design, today’s designers must think about the soft skills to grow or remain relevant.
 Not only must they focus on the technical skills but also understand the proper methods in negotiation tactics, UX strategy, and be a leader in their own right to champion and push solutions through the multitude of touchpoints a design solution may incur.